 Stevens County Ambulance & EMS Education in conjunction with the Sudden Cardiac Arrest Association - Western Minnesota chapter, provides FREE Hands-Only CPR and AED presentations for area business and community organizations.
 "How to Save a Life" program has trained over 5,000 people in the past three years around west central Minnesota.
 What could be more important than learning this valuable potentially life-saving skill.
 Contact us for more information.

 Contact us at 320-589-7421, 1-855-88 SAFETY (1-855-887-2338) or email Bob Griffith, Education Director

 Stevens County Ambulance and EMS Education is managed locally by a full-time director, Josh Fischer, EMT-P. He oversees day to day management, operations, human resources, scheduling, billing, licensing, education, and community activities.
 His close connection with community agencies and officials provides a well integrated EMS system of care with area emergency services and healthcare providers.
 In addition to ALS ambulance services, Stevens EMS provides high quality EMS education programs to West Central Minnesota for over 30 years.
-SCEMS provides classes to aproximately 3,000 people annually in the various education programs ranging from community and business basic CPR, AED and first aid certification, to more advanced in-hospital courses such as ACLS and PALS for physicians, nurses and paramedics.
+SCEMS provides medical education programs to aproximately 3,000 people annually from community and business basic CPR, AED and first aid certification, to more advanced in-hospital courses such as ACLS and PALS for physicians, nurses and paramedics.
 Our training coordinator, Bob Griffith, EMT/IC has over 25 year experience in EMS, is a retired firefighter, and previously worked in occupational health and safety for a large manufacturing corporation.
 Bob is Director of Education for our company in Morris but also serves much of west central Minnesota with outreach programs for EMS personnel and health education programming.
 He is dedicated to providing excellence in educational programs for fire, EMS, law enforcement, business, industry and schools.

 Julie Tonn, Administrative/Billing Specialist has over 20 years experience with medical billing, Medicare, Medical Assistance and 3rd party payors.
 She is available to assist patients and their families navigate the complicated healthcare system and answer any billing questions or concerns.